ExCL-Docs/excl-user-docs/excl-support/backup.md

 A refquota limit applies only to your files, not to snapshot storage.
 ZFS stores data in a (very fast) compressed format, so disk usage may appear to be less than you expect.
 Home and project subvolumes start with a refquota of 512G.
-Users can request higher quotas via [excl-help@ornl.gov](mailto:excl-help@ornl.gov).
+Users can request higher quotas via a [support request](https://www.excl.ornl.gov/support-request/).
 We can also help diagnose the cause of large storage use by providing a breakdown of file usage and helping clean up unneeded large files and snapshots.

 ## Local Storage